Disclaimer

 If memory serves me correct, Robotica was the first Saturn game to get the $19.99 clearance sticker, possibly $9.99.

-I couldn't come up with anything to say about Return Fire for the Playstation and can't for the Saturn version either.
+I couldn't come up with anything to say about Return Fire for the PlayStation and can't for the Saturn version either.

 Ditto for Cyberia.